 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!

-Patent #N.180,857 issued to Thomas Edison for Improvement in Autographic Printing.
+The U.S. Patent Office issues patent #N.180,857 to Thomas Edison for Improvement in Autographic Printing.
 Samuel F. O’Reilly would make further modifications to Edison’s motorized pen design for use in the tattoo trade.

 The first International Lawn Tennis Championship begins.
-It would eventually become known as the Davis Cup.
+The event eventually becomes known as the Davis Cup.

 Five years after the Wright brothers achieved motorized flight in Kitty Hawk, North Carolina, they present their flying machine to a public audience for the first time.
 Wilbur Wright piloted the aircraft at a racecourse in Le Mans, France.

-“The Squakin’ Hawk” is released by Warner Bros. and debuts the character Henery Hawk.
-The spirited brown hawk appeared in 13 Looney Toon shorts, often pursuing a chicken for supper.
+Warner Bros. releases “The Squakin’ Hawk” and debuts the character Henery Hawk.
+The spirited brown hawk appeared in 13 Looney Toon shorts.
+He was often seen pursuing a chicken for supper.
 His most popular target was Foghorn Leghorn.

 During World War II, 6 Nazi spies who brought their activities to the United States, are executed for treason in Washington, D.C.